 The costs for the 2021 ESIP Program are estimated to amount to approximately EUR 270,000 (it should be noted that no social security costs are expected under current Maltese tax rules) calculated in accordance with IFRS 2.
 The costs have been estimated based on a share price of SEK 18.5 at the time of the start of the program and that full allocation and maximum outcome will apply.
 The costs are expected to have a limited effect on the Company’s key ratios.

 Dilution and information about current outstanding incentive programs

-Upon maximum allotment of share options, 561,204 shares can be allotted under the 2020 ESIP Program, meaning a dilution of approximately 1.5 per cent of the number of shares and votes in the Company.
-Currently, the Company has two active incentive programs to certain key employees outstanding which was adopted in 2018 and 2019.
-The Company has decided not to allocate any more options under the ESIP 2019 incentive program.
-Considering the shares which may be issued pursuant to the outstanding incentive programs in the Company, the maximum dilution, including all three programs, if ESIP 2020 is decided at the Meeting and fully allotted, can amount to 3.31 per cent (based on that Agenda item 19 will be passed at the Meeting).
+Upon maximum allotment of share options, 561,204 shares can be allotted under the 2021 ESIP Program, meaning a dilution of approximately 1.5 per cent of the number of shares and votes in the Company.
+Currently, the Company has two active incentive programs to certain key employees outstanding which was adopted in 2019 and 2020.
+Considering the shares which may be issued pursuant to the outstanding incentive programs in the Company, the maximum dilution, including all three programs, if ESIP 2021 is decided at the Meeting and fully allotted, can amount to 4.22 per cent.

 Preparations of the proposal